-Where is health care going in this country?
+Where is health care reform in the U.S. at the present time?
 Byron Udell, Founder and CEO of AccuQuote, and an insurance professional of over 30 years, shares his thoughts.

 (The following is an editorial from Byron Udell, Founder and CEO of AccuQuote).

 Health insurance, also referred to (incorrectly, in my opinion) as “Health Care,” clearly continues to be a politicized conundrum that we’ve been talking about for a very long time.
 And it’s something our government continues to struggle with as they look for “solutions” to lowering costs and expanding access, so we can all get the medical care we need (doctors, hospitals, and prescription drugs) at a cost that doesn’t bankrupt us.
 So where is health care reform in the U.S. going?

 The “Affordable Care Act” (ACA), also commonly referred to as “Obamacare,” is, and has been since its inception in 2010, nothing more than a ruse – an intermediate step toward a “single payer” system.
 Single-payer national health insurance has been held out by its promoters as the panacea for all of our health care cost and delivery problems.
 Now, whether a single payer system is good or bad or, better or worse than what we have now is a separate issue and debate (and one that I’ll comment on later in this discussion).

 But make no mistake, Obamacare was destined to fail…by design.
 You might be asking, why do I say this?
 Because, while requiring insurance companies to allow people with pre-existing conditions to buy health insurance without any underwriting, risk selection, or pricing differences may seem like the right and compassionate thing to do, it’s simply not a business model that can work for insurance companies in the long term.